Dareen99darwin/RFM_Dunnhumby/README.md

 **Files**

-rfm_analysis.sql — all SQL queries including EDA, RFM scoring, and table creation

-dunnhumby_dashboard.pbix — Power BI dashboard file
+rfm_analysis.sql — all SQL queries including EDA, RFM scoring, and table creation retention_analysis.sql - SQL queries for the retention analysis by weeks and by department by weeks dunnhumby_dashboard.pbix — Power BI dashboard file

 Author
 Darin